Rahul is a TV addict who can never get enough of good shows. His all-time favorites are The Wire, Breaking Bad, and The Sopranos.

 10. Freaks and Geeks

 The plot follows two siblings Lindsay and Sam.
 Lindsay is a straight-laced student who is looking for some change in her life.
-She befriends a group of rebellious students known as freaks.
-Sam, on the other hand, hangs out with his two nerdy friends, and their group is known as geeks.
+She befriends a group of rebellious students known as the freaks.
+Sam, on the other hand, hangs out with his two nerdy friends, and their group is known as the geeks.
 The major plot revolves around these two groups as it chronicles their various shenanigans.
-The writing in this show is top notch, with some guaranteed laughs.
-It was also the launch pad for talented A-list Hollywood actors such as James Franco and Seth Rogen.
+The writing in this show is top-notch, with lots of guaranteed laughs.
+It was also the launchpad for talented A-list Hollywood actors such as James Franco and Seth Rogen.

-However, beneath the laughs and the gags, the show also brings out internal conflicts of the main characters.
+However, beneath the laughs and the gags, the show also fleshes out the internal conflicts of the main characters in great detail.
 Lindsay's change in behavior, for example, creates friction with her parents, and eventually with herself.
 Sam too, being a nerd, is not the most admired guy in high school, and tries his best to survive.
 Overall, it’s an honest, fun portrayal of one of the most troubling times of one's life.